alphagov/govuk-import-export-prototype/guide/take-goods-out-uk-temporarily-for-business/get-an-ata.markdown

  * [online](http://www.londonchamber.co.uk/lccicarnet/index.aspx)
  * [by post](http://www.londonchamber.co.uk/lcc_public/article.asp?aid=100)

+If you’re using a freight forwarder, they’ll usually fill this in for you.

 It usually costs £325.96 and you'll need to pay a security deposit.

 ^If you’re sending goods to Taiwan, apply for a [Taiwan Carnet](http://www.londonchamber.co.uk/lcc_public/article.asp?aid=100) instead.